Mediation vs Arbitration: What is the Difference

 Disadvantages:

 • Appealability: As mentioned above, arbitration awards are only appealed for very specific and limited reasons.
-It is important to consider the strength of the case and whether any solution possible would be agreeable or understandable to you.
-If a party would need to appeal an adverse decision should probably use the litigation system or consider mediation to resolve the dispute.
+It is important to consider the case’s strength and whether any possible solution would be agreeable or understandable to you.
+If a party would need to appeal, an adverse decision should probably use the litigation system or consider mediation to resolve the dispute.

 • No Interim Relief: Some cases will need a judgment dispute to be resolved that regulates the actions of the parties involved while the dispute is being decided.
-Because arbitration is defined by the agreement and often moves quickly, arbitrators are not able to issue interim decrees.
+Because the agreement defines arbitration and often moves quickly, arbitrators cannot issue interim decrees.

 Advantages and Disadvantages of Mediation:

-As evidenced above, there are some great advantages to choosing to use arbitration.
+As evidenced above, arbitration has some great advantages.
 The same is true for mediation.
-Mediation is often cheaper and faster than even arbitration, but it does not produce a guaranteed result.
+Mediation is often cheaper and faster than arbitration, but it does not guarantee a result.

 Advantages:

-• Control: Mediation allows the parties involved to have total control over the dispute resolution process.
-They can choose the mediator, and they are responsible for resolving disputes with each other.
+• Control: Mediation allows the parties involved to control the dispute resolution process.
+They can choose the mediator and are responsible for resolving disputes with each other.
 When arbitration or litigation happens, the parties hand the decision over to another party.

-• Collaborative: Mediation is a collaborative process, requiring the parties to come together and create an agreement that works for them.
+• Collaborative: Mediation requires the parties to come together and create an agreement that works for them.
 This can help the parties strengthen or develop their relationship and encourage the parties to remain cordial throughout.

 Disadvantages: